BernardoTomelleri/phylab/read.tex.md

 with similar problems.

 ## Contents
-- The main module containing all the functions. [lab](/phylab/lab.py)
+- The main module containing all the functions. [lab]
-- A simple showcase of a couple of things this library allows you to do. [circfit](/phylab/circfit.py)
+- A simple showcase of a couple of things this library allows you to do. [circfit]
   - Finding the best-fitting circle and ellipse for simulated or real sampled data points.
   - A quick comparison between using `curve_fit`, an algebraic circle fit (weighted [Coope] method) and an algebraic ellipse fit.
   - Plotting the $\chi^2(a, b)$ surface for a pair of parameters $a, b$ of the circle or the ellipse.
-- Folder containing further examples and data that can be used in the demos. [examples](/examples)
+- Folder containing further examples and data that can be used in the demos. [examples]

-For another example of where this package can come in handy feel free to check out [FFT] and [Lock-in detector].
+For another example of where this package can come in handy feel free to check out [FFT repository] and [Lock-in detector].
 A small paper (in italiano) on fitting, computing Fourier transforms and/or simulating the effect of a Lock-in detector on real sampled signals or internally generated ones.